ulfschneider/ulf.website/content/posts/2022-08-08-good-services.md

 Lou Downe´s book is not about web design systems.
 It touches the web because todays services have to be designed to work well on the internet and for that reason Lou´s book is important for web people.
 Knowing about the GOV.UK Design System and knowing that Lou worked in the UK Government to define service standards was reason enough for me to be curious about the book.
 Lou´s book is also praised by Adam Silver who is one of the designers behind the GOV.UK Design System and who has written an excellent book on [<cite>Form Design Patterns</cite>](https://formdesignpatterns.com/).

-Below are my notes about Good Services, which are mostly quotes from the book.
+Below are my notes about Good Services, which are mostly quotes from the book and help me to recall the content and to get a quick overview.

 [[toc]]